anthonyrisinger/cga/7/cga+13.md

 - $\sigma$ applies activation functions per grade

 This design guarantees perfect equivariance but comes with costs:
-- Each neuron requires k sandwich products (~30-50 FLOPs each)
+- Each neuron requires k sandwich products (5-10× more operations than dot products)
-- Traditional neurons need only k dot products (~3-6 FLOPs each)
+- Traditional neurons need only k dot products
 - Memory usage increases by factor of 8-32 for full multivectors

 **Clifford Convolutions** extend this principle to fields: